etingof/snmpfwd/docs/source/configuration/client-configuration.rst

 Send SNMP packets to this network address.

+This option can contain :ref:`SNMP macros <snmp-macros>`.

-The *${snmp-bind-address}* macro could be used as a value to make client sending SNMP query to the destination address of the original SNMP query.
+The :ref:`snmp-bind-address <snmp-bind-address-macro>` macro could be used as a value to make client sending SNMP query to the destination address of the original SNMP query.
 This option effectively hides SNMP Proxy Forwarder from SNMP managers turning it into transparent SNMP proxy.

 See `snmp-transport-options`_ for related options.